Key Takeaways

 A standard manufacturer warranty generally protects against normal wear and tear and product defects — things like a panel or inverter that fails because of a factory defect or due to heat, humidity, or solder bond failures.

-The Solar Insure 30 Year Monitoring and Warranty covers the panels, racking, optimizers, inverters, and roof penetrations for 30 years.
-All Solar Insure Warranties include our Smart Tech monitoring.
-Solar Insure monitors your system to catch product failures to give you the most uptime protection for 30 years.
+A Solar Insure 30 Year Warranty covers the panels, racking, optimizers, inverters, and roof penetrations for 30 years.

 Solar Insure carries manufacturer default coverage by an AM Best rated A+ Insurance carrier.
 Our carrier has the same goals as Solar Insure, to help people go solar faster and easier to help slow down climate change.

-We partnered with them because of their long track record in insurance for the last 150 years.
 Rest assured that if a manufacturer defaults, ie. fail to support their product or is insolvent, our partner carrier will step in and cover the part.
-Having an insurance-backed warranty away from the manufacturer and the installer is the best protection you can get for your home.
+Having a financially-backed warranty away from the manufacturer and the installer is the best protection you can get for your home, especially given that workmanship and manufacturer warranties typically disappear if the company goes under.

 What to look out for when shopping for solar